da0ka/ppmini/README.md

 # ppmini
-This program is written in JavaScript + HTML.
+This program is file (de)compresseor written in JavaScript + HTML.
 Its size is smaller than 930bytes! compression raito is usually better than gzip(especially text file).
 ## f2f-tiny.htm
 smallest implementation.
 Its code is minified.
 GUI is very simple. and description is too small.
 ### usage